stevenwchien/csml-iw-rrp/README.md

 The training script is [train_model.py](https://github.com/stevenwchien/csml-iw-rrp/blob/master/train_model.py) and takes in the following optional arguments:
 - --data_dir: The directory where data is stored (default is 'data')
 - --review_file: The file to find the cleaned reviews (default uses 'yelp_reviews_train5000.csv')
 - --batch_size: The size of batches to use (default is 32)
 - --train_ratio: The ratio of examples to use for training (default is 0.85)
 - --epochs: The number of epochs to run (default is set to 4)
 - --model_save: The directory to save the model after training (default is ./model_save)
+- --nolog: Option to disable logging, which is on by default

 ## Testing